kalibek/static/public/articles/01_docker_for_developers.md

 # Docker for developers

-## Goal

-To persuade developer to use container based technologies
-- THINK: where can I apply it in my project
-- FEEL: ha! it is simple
-- DO: use it

 My opinion is that containerization in common and docker particularly is the best thing that happened in IT industry in last decade.
-It has simplified building deliverables and deploying applications sugnificantly.
+It has simplified building deliverables and deploying applications significantly.
 And it is of course technology that made life easier for system engineers and devops guys.
-But the question of todays topic is: Do developers(java, .net, js) need docker?
+But the question of today's topic is: Do developers(java, .net, js) need docker?

 ## Contents